 - Praxis II scores can be viewed in an educator's DEEDS profile under “What Can I Do Today,” “View Documents Received” and “Test Scores.”

 - Please note before registering and sending scores that the State of Delaware has not approved a PRAXIS II test for all certificated areas.
 Moreover, areas exist where Education Testing Service (ETS) may offer more than one version of a PRAXIS II area test, and only one of which has been approved by the State of Delaware.
 It is the responsibility of the educator to make sure that he or she is registering for the proper test, or that (in the case of out-of-state educators) he or she is not requesting that ETS send a PRAXIS II score that the State of Delaware will not recognize.
 Tests may have similar names, so one should register by test number and name.
-Please refer to the Delaware Test Requirements for all approved tests.
+Please refer to the Educational Testing Services (ETS) for all approved tests.

 American Council on the Teaching of Foreign Languages (ACTFL) Tests: